 After playing well at GA and WA for Paskeville, Nicole Burgan left the court through injury.
-Paskeville GK Alexandra Wilson's long arms continued to make shooting difficult for Cougars' goalers; it was another low-scoring quarter.
-With a 28-23 win, Cougars' journey continues.

-C grade Second semi: Southern Eagles v Paskeville Eagles had been undefeated in the minor rounds and so knew Paskeville was going to come out It was a fast-paced first quarter with lots of pressure and many furnovers.
-Eagles shooter Amy Loechel came off during the first quarter and coach Abbie Bray came on at GS.
-Eagles couldn't find their rhythm but led by one at quarter The second quarter was a hard, long 15 minutes with plenty of action and fight which had Eagles up by two goals going into the main break.
+Paskeville GK Alexandra Wilson's long arms continued to make shooting difficult for Cougars' goalers; it was another low-scoring quarter. long 15 minutes with plenty of action and fight which had Eagles up by two goals going into the main break.
 Eagles captain Brittney Hendry moved into centre and Ellah-Rose Plane came on at WD.
 Eagles defenders Ebbony Peter and Anissa Thompson were on fire with hands into all contests, rebounds pulled down and intercepts from nowhere.
 As Eagles' energy lifted in defence, it was reflected in attack with WA Leanne Goldsmith stealing a blinder in the middle, and shooters Lauren Connell and Bray coming alive in the ring.
-Eagles were up by five at the last The last quarter was intense, Paskeville came out with a bang and the atmosphere emanating from spectators was electric.
+Eagles were up by five at the last break.

+The last quarter was intense, Paskeville came out with a bang and the atmosphere emanating from spectators was electric.
 Eagles young gun Jennifer Eisner was moved back into centre, and she had to dig deep in attack and defence as the game's pace increased.
-Paskeville staged a comeback, getting to within a couple of goals with a minute to go, but Eagles controlled the last play to secure their spot into the grand First semi: Kadina v CY Cougars Kadina scored in the first 20 seconds and then capitalised on a Cougars missed goal to score again.
+Paskeville staged a comeback, getting to within a couple of goals with a minute to go, but Eagles controlled the last play to secure their spot into the grand final.
+First semi: Kadina v CY Cougars Kadina scored in the first 20 seconds and then capitalised on a Cougars missed goal to score again.
 Kadina accurately worked the ball into the circle with the steady hands of WA Karm Kleinig and GS Ghenelle Brennan.
 Cougars struggled to penetrate Kadina's defence but Cougar shooter Taylor Davies settled.
 Cougars fought back with good defence from Charlotte Nixon and scoring was goal for goal.
 Quarter time: Kadina 12, Cougars 11.

-Cougars' defensive pressure enabled them to score and they followed up with another to take the Cougars WA Georgia Hasting fed well into the circle and they went out to a four-goal lead.
+Cougars' defensive pressure enabled them to score and they followed up with another to take the lead.
+Cougars WA Georgia Hasting fed well into the circle and they went out to a four-goal lead.
 Kadina fought back to be two down at the main break, 21-23.
 Kadina WD Mia Schmidt did a brilliant jump and intercept and Cougar Hilary Davies worked hard in goals.
-Again, Cougars created a threegoal lead but Kadina levelled the Cougars led 32-31 at three-quarter time.
+Again, Cougars created a threegoal lead but Kadina levelled the scores.
+Cougars led 32-31 at three-quarter time.
 As in the preceding three quarters, Kadina had the first centre pass, an advantage in a tight game.
 However, a footwork error turned the ball over and once more Cougars went to a three-goal lead.
 Scores were even halfway through, and Kadina was a goal up with three minutes to go.
 A Cougars goal levelled the scores at 35 each, then Kadina shot a match-winning goal.
 Cougars quickly ran the ball down the court and appeared to shoot a goal right on time but the whistle to end play blew before the ball had completely gone through the ring.
 Kadina won 36-35.